Schools play a leading role in promoting vaccines for young people - ExBulletin

 In Ohio, some school districts offered on-site clinics for older students, but Rick Lewis, director of the Ohio Board of Education Association, plans a clinic for younger students.
 Said that he would not contact me.
 He said the CDC encourages districts to consider factors such as local needs for school clinics and appropriate community support.

-School vaccination drives are facing backlash and protests in Ohio and elsewhere, with some opposition saying they plan to continue to put pressure on younger students as the focus of vaccination shifts. ..
+School vaccine drive faces backlash Protests in Ohio and elsewhere, and some opponents, say they plan to continue to put pressure on younger students as the focus of their vaccination efforts shifts.

 Sarah Kenney, who represents the Mainers for Health and Parental Rights group, argues that schools should not be involved in vaccines or talk to infants.
 She is worried about its newness and potential long-term side effects.